kazuhisya/openshift-ansible-kvm/README.md

 ## Special Thanks

-This project started with inspiration from [openshift-fast-install](https://github.com/konono/openshift-fast-install).
+This project started with inspiration from openshift-fast-install. ( [the original version](https://github.com/konono/openshift-fast-install) and [the forked version](https://github.com/masaki-furuta/openshift-fast-install) )